• Skip to primary navigation

 Home » Recipes » Supper

 St. Patrick's Day is around the corner, and it is time to plan our traditional family meal; Irish Stew and Irish Soda Bread.
-My husband is half Irish, so I honor his heritage by making this meal on St. Patrick's Day.
-The stew is also perfect for eating anytime during the winter because it warms you up on a cold day.
+My husband is half-Irish, so I honor his heritage by making this meal on St. Patrick's Day.
+The stew is also perfect to eat anytime you want a cozy meal, especially on a cold day.

 Jump to: